abhogan/abhogan.github.io/index.md

 **Hogan AB** (2017), *Mathematical models for respiratory syncytial virus (RSV) transmission*.
 PhD thesis, Australian National University.
 DOI: [10.25911/5d70ec93b3047](https://openresearch-repository.anu.edu.au/handle/1885/118218).

 ## Code
-Code is available via GitHub (https://github.com/abhogan/).
+Code is available via [GitHub](https://github.com/abhogan/).
 All code is open source and licensed under the MIT License.

 ## Outreach and other work
 Working Group for the Effects of COVID-19 on HIV, TB and Malaria (2020) What is the impact of COVID-19 on other diseases? *Biomedical Science Journal for Kids and Teens*.
 Available at [https://sciencejournalforkids.org/articles/what-is-the-impact-of-covid-19-on-other-diseases/](https://sciencejournalforkids.org/articles/what-is-the-impact-of-covid-19-on-other-diseases/).